13. Polynomial Regression

 Methods

 Carbon dioxide uptake was modelled as a function of ambient CO\(_2\) concentration using ordinary least squares regression on the CO2 plant dataset (chilled Quebec plants).
-A straight-line model was compared with quadratic and cubic polynomial extensions.
-Model comparison used nested-model ANOVA and AIC, and assumptions were assessed from residual diagnostics.
+A straight-line model was fitted first and its residual-versus-fitted plot inspected for curvature.
+Quadratic and cubic polynomial extensions were then fitted, and model selection used nested-model ANOVA and AIC.
+The lowest-order model that removed residual curvature was selected.
+Assumptions were assessed from residual diagnostics.

 Results